-Poker is an easy game to learn but a difficult game to master… Which I love!
+Poker is easy to learn but difficult to master, which I love!

-Players with well thought out, in-depth strategies are rewarded with easier decisions and a better bottom line.
-However, the complexity of the game also leads to a ton of opportunities for potential mistakes.
+Players with well-thought-out and in-depth strategies are rewarded with easier decisions and a better bottom line.
+However, the complexity of poker also leads to many opportunities for potential mistakes.

-Seeing as how preflop is the most common and important street in poker, I think it would be helpful to lay out 12 common preflop mistakes that beginners (and even some pros) constantly make.
+Since pre-flop is the most played and important street in poker, I think it would be helpful to lay out 12 pre-flop mistakes that beginners (and even some pros) consistently make.

-I see players making these preflop mistakes all the time, and almost all of them can be rectified with some simple adjustments.
+I see players making these mistakes all the time, but almost all of them can be rectified with some simple adjustments.

 Prefer watching to reading?
 Check out Ryan’s video version of this article by clicking here or scrolling to the bottom of the page.